awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

 When connecting using IAM authentication through an IDP, this is the user name for the idp\_host server\.
-When using standard authentication this can be used for the Amazon Redshift database user name\.
+When using standard authentication, this can be used for the Amazon Redshift database user name\.

 This parameter is optional\.